 Description If bit i of the specified data memory is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
 Otherwise proceed with the next instruction (1 cycle).

 Operation Skip if [m].i=0

-TABRDC [m] Move the ROM code (current page) to TBLH and data memory to the specified data memory and the high byte transferred to TBLH directly.
+TABRDC [m] Move the ROM code (locate by TBLP and TBHP) to TBLH and data memory (ROM code the specified data memory and the high byte transferred to TBLH directly.